AGG Butterfly Strategy

 Frequently asked questions

-- A butterfly on AGG is the butterfly strategy applied to AGG (etf).
+A butterfly on AGG is the butterfly strategy applied to AGG (etf).
 The strategy is structurally neutral / pin (limited-risk, limited-reward): A long call butterfly buys one lower-strike call, sells two ATM calls, and buys one higher-strike call, paying a small net debit for a defined-risk position that maxes out if the underlying pins the middle strike at expiration.
-With AGG etf trading near $98.03, the strikes shown on this page are snapped to the nearest listed AGG chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With AGG etf at $97.44 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed AGG chain strike and the premiums come straight from that session's bid/ask midpoint.

-- The breakeven for the AGG butterfly priced on this page is no defined breakeven on the modeled curve at expiration, derived from end-of-day chain premiums.
+The breakeven for the AGG butterfly priced on this page is no defined breakeven on the modeled curve at expiration, derived from the August 14, 2026 end-of-day chain's premiums.
 Breakeven is the underlying price at which the strategy's P&L crosses zero ignoring transaction costs and assignment risk.
-The current AGG market-implied 1-standard-deviation expected move is approximately 1.43%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.
+The AGG market-implied 1-standard-deviation expected move in the same options snapshot is approximately 1.49%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.